mithunkumarc/learning-golang/channel/ReadMe.md

 #### Select Statement

-	Can we do opearation on channel which ever is ready and don't worry about the order?
+	Can we do opearation on channel which ever is ready and don't worry about the order? used for timeout opeartion , time.After function default allows to exit a select block without blocking select {} : empty select block forever select on nil channel will block forever(not initialized?) select will block until any of the case statement is ready, after executine any once case it exits use infinite for loop to wait multiple channels with multiple case

 #### read